What if Pokémon Go turns into serious healthcare emergency?

-Pokémon Go became the most downloaded app in the last 7 days.
-Let us only say that is becoming even more attractive than Pornhub.
+Is Pokémon Go an healthcare emergency?
+Pokémon Go became one the most downloaded app ever.
+Let us only say that for a period it has become even more attractive than Pornhub.
 However, can the augmented reality, which is dividing us from real life, become a true healthcare problem?

 News about Pokémon Go are interesting also for emergency and medical support field.
 Indeed, whether you still did not realize it, people are going literally crazy for this app.
 This incredible craze is getting worse and worse, and people do not realize the risks they are taken.
 Many of them got into trouble searching for Pokémon.